Max-Sum Diversification, Monotone Submodular Functions and Dynamic Updates: Conclusion

-In the general matroid case, the greedy algorithm given in Section~\ref{sec:submo} fails to achieve any constant approximation ratio, but how about other ``greedy-like algorithms'' such as the partial enumeration greedy method used (for example) successully for monotone submodular maximization subject to a knapsack constaint in Sviridenko \cite{Sviridenko04}?
+In the general matroid case, the greedy algorithm given in Section~\ref{sec:submo} fails to achieve any constant approximation ratio, but one can also consider other ``greedy-like algorithms'' such as the partial enumeration greedy method used (for example) successfully for monotone submodular maximization subject to a knapsack constraint in Sviridenko \cite{Sviridenko04}?
 Can such a technique also be used to provide an approximation for our diversification problem?
 Can our results be extended to provide a constant approximation for the diversification problem subject to a knapsack constraint?
 In a dynamic update setting, we only considered the oblivious single swap update rule.
 It is interesting to see if it is possible to maintain a better ratio than 3 with a limited number of updates, by larger cardinality swaps, and/or by a non-oblivious update rule.
-We leave this as an interesting open questioa.
+We leave this as an open question.
+The approximation ratio and application of diversification maximization in a distributed setting is pursued in a recent paper by Abbasi-Zadeh et al \cite{AZadehGMZ16}.

 Finally, a crucial property used throughout our results is the triangle inequality.
-For a relaxed version of the triangle inequality can we relate the approximation ratio to the parameter of a relaxed triangle inequality?
+In our conference paper \cite{BorodinLY12}, we asked the question as to whether we can relate the approximation ratio to the parameter of a relaxed triangle inequality?
+Sydow \cite{Sydow14} provides a partial answer to this question showing that the matching based algorithm of Hassin et al \cite{HassinRT97} can be applied to an $\alpha \geq 1$ relaxed metric (where $d(x,y) + d(y,z) \geq \alpha d(x,z))$ resulting in a (tight) $\frac{2}{\alpha}$ approximation ratio for the cardinality constrained max-sum dispersion problem.
+More recently and independently, Abbasi-Zadeh and Ghadiri \cite{AZadehG15} obtain the $\frac{2}{\alpha}$ approximation ratio for the cardinality constraint, and a $\frac{2}{\alpha^2}$ approximation ratio for an arbitrary matroid constraint.